Updated & Verified: March 30, 2021

 – Types of Credit in Use (10%)

 As you can see, the most important factors that determine credit score are payment history and the total amount owed.
-When it comes to payment history, making payment late is bad, and the later the payment is, the worse on your score it will be.
-If you have charge-offs or instances of bankruptcies are also major factors that affect overall score.
+When it comes to payment history, making a payment late is bad, and the later the payment is, the worse your score will be.
+If you have charge-offs or instances of bankruptcies are also major factors that affect the overall score.
 And obviously, the timer elapsed since the negative infraction is considered as part of your credit history.
 (6)

 The total amount owed is also important, but this figure is misleading at first.
 The absolute amount that you owe is not as important as the total proportion of your credit that you are using.
 For example, someone using $1,000 on a $10,000 limit card is probably in a better position than someone who is using $500 out of a $1,000 limit.